 Additionally, Poor management of these accounts poses security challenges and prompts regulating bodies to enforce penalties.
 Managing accounts with elevated rights is also becoming a matter of compliance, with authorities enacting legislation that outlines the measures that enterprises need to follow to control their privileged accounts.

 Privileged accounts are the key to an organization’s data and systems; hence, they are targeted by malicious hackers, and many major cyber-attacks involved the abuse of privileged accounts.

 Privileged Account Security Challenges

 The continuously evolving nature of enterprises makes managing privileged accounts particularly challenging.
 Enterprises must be able to adapt to new applications, technologies, devices, and employees while ensuring security remains tight.
 To maintain strong security, enterprises need to record the activities of privileged users, prevent the sharing and theft of credentials, restrict user activities to only those required for their jobs and also provide temporary access to a tool or system that allows for the instant retraction of permissions

 To avoid system intrusions, enterprises must implement a carefully planned Privileged Access Management program.
 This way, enterprises can successfully prevent and mitigate threats and secure these privileged accounts.

 A robust PAM program should contain a strong password management policy in place.
-It should ensure logging and recording all privileged user sessions, follow the Zero Trust model, and apply the Principle of Least Privilege (PoLP).
+It should ensure the logging and recording of all privileged user sessions, follow the Zero Trust model, and apply the Principle of Least Privilege (PoLP).
 This ensures that sensitive accounts and passwords are immune to attacks.

 Furthermore, if credentials are ever breached, the harm can be mitigated due to the PoLP concept, where no users are operating with more privileges than they actually require – and should they need their rights to be elevated, the sessions will be monitored for suspicious behavior.